pyfsi/coconut/coupling_components/solver_wrappers/kratos/kratos.md

 parameter|type|description
 ---:|:---:|---
-`cores`|int|Number of processor cores to use when running KratosMultphysics (Works with 1 core, multi-processing is work in progress).
+`cores`|int|Number of processor cores to use when running KratosMultiphysics (Works with 1 core, multi-processing is work in progress).
 `delta_t`|double|Fixed timestep size in flow solver.
 This parameter is usually specified in a higher `Component`.
 `input_file`|string| Project parameters file used by Kratos in json format, `interface_input`|dict| Keys are names of `ModelParts` for Kratos nodes.
 Each name must be the concatenation of an entry from `kratos_interface_sub_model_parts_list` and "_input".
 The values are (lists of) names of `Variables`.